 Africa Holiday Safaris

-Welcome to Africa Holiday Safaris a dedicated and professional tour operator offering you Rwanda Gorilla trekking, Uganda gorillas and wildlife safaris, guided tours and all your holiday services in every budget for an unforgettable African adventure.
-Our expert tour opperators will always look through your needs and help you plan your itinerary and put everything in place for you.
-With our exclusive itineraries and guided safaris, you won’t break any bank.
+Go gorilla trekking in Rwanda and Uganda with Africa Holiday Safaris Ltd. We are a Rwanda based professional tour operator offering the cheapest and insightful Gorilla trekking safaris in Rwanda, Uganda gorilla tours and wildlife safaris, guided tours and all your holiday trips in every budget for an unforgettable african safari holiday experience.
+Our expert tour operators will always look through your needs and help you plan your itinerary and put everything in place for you.
 From the overlying plains to the thick vegetation, the African open jungles, high rise to safaris at sunrise we bring you the finest sights and adventures the world has to offer, take an unforgettable family adventure or tailor make that dream holiday.
-Rwanda is renowned Volcanoes National Park is home to the endangered mountain gorillas and Golden monkeys and this park lies on the slopes of the Virunga Mountain that stretch from DR. Congo.
+Indulge in a trip to Volcanoes National Park the home to the endangered mountain gorillas and Golden monkeys.
+Our africa gorilla trekking tours, you will also visit the slopes of the Virunga Mountain for thrilling gorilla trekking adventures

-Whether you prefer gorilla tracking, exploring the country on a complete round-trip or combining a trip to Rwanda and Uganda , everything is possible.
+Whether you prefer to go gorilla trekking, exploring the country on a complete round-trip or combining a gorilla tour to Rwanda and Uganda, everything is possible.
 Africa Holiday Safaris will tailor your safari to your individual needs while taking into account your special wishes and never lose sight of the smallest details.
 From the moment you arrive to Rwanda or Uganda, we have everything taken care of, from ensuring your accommodation is booked, your activities well arranged and your guide will be waiting for you.
 Let us take you on an adventure of a lifetime through authentic Africa.

 - Gorilla Trekking SafarisAfrica Holiday Safaris